rainestormee/jda-command/README.md

 <br>
 <h4>Use JDA-Command in your projects today!</h4>

 The current promoted version is 1.1.2
+JDAs current stable version is 3.8.3_460

 <h5>Maven</h5>